You can customize the Help Center theme to match your brand by modifying the site's colors, layout and more.

 - header.backgroundColor – This is the name of the setting.
 In this case, you're setting the background color of the header.

-- #000C34 – This is is the value you modify to change the setting.
+- #000C34 – This is is the value you modify to update the setting.
 In this case, the header background color is set to the html color value #000C34.
-You can change the setting by entering a different color value.
+You can modify the setting by entering a different color value.

 There are a few different types of settings, each with a description of what it does and how to change it.
 In general, you'll encounter these types of settings: